-To match us, so we believe we have so much in common with each other, it’s easy to like and fall in love with those who like everything we do and dislikes things we dislike.
+To match us, so we believe we have so much in common with each other, so we feel understood by them like no one has ever understood us before.
+It’s easy to like and fall in love with those who like everything we do and dislike the things we dislike.

-Everything they do at the beginning is to manipulate us into believing we’ve found the one, and no one will ever be as perfect for us as they sell themselves to be.
-They really enjoy how much attention we give them, how responsive we are towards them, and how we believe we’ve met the one—the smile on our face when we see them when they surprise us bringing us flowers or a gift.
-How we cook for them, clean for them, wash their clothes for them.
+Everything they do at the beginning is to manipulate us into believing we’ve found the one.
+No one will ever be as perfect for us as narcissists sell themselves to be.
+They really enjoy how much attention we give them, how we adore and admire them, and how we believe we’ve met the one—the smile on our face when we see them when they surprise us by bringing us flowers or a gift.
+How we cook for them, clean for them, wash their clothes for them, fix their car for them.
 They’ll also help us with this in the beginning.
 All the positive response you give them just confirms they are right to manipulate us some more.

-No gifts, activity’s, songs, words, messages are done towards you for the fun of it.
-They get no joy out of doing these things.
-Although they have learnt to mirror and mimic how others look and act when they do these things.
+No gifts, activities, songs, words of affirmation or messages are done towards you out of love.
+They don’t get a real sense of joy out of doing these things.
+Although they have learned to mirror and mimic how others look and act when they do these things.

-5. Taking us out, to dinner, going to the cinema, bowling or sport is just future manipulation to them so that they can use it against us further into the relationship.
+5. Taking us out, to dinner, going to the cinema, bowling or sport is just further manipulation by a narcissist so that they can use it against us further into the relationship.
 “Don’t you remember when?
-After all, I did for you.” they believe they are special and enjoy the attention we give them.
+After all, I’ve done for you.”
+They believe they are special and enjoy the attention we give them.

-We do things because we get joy from experience, we enjoy other people’s company to share activities you enjoy with.
+We do things because we get joy from the experience, we enjoy other people’s company to share activities we enjoy with each other, and connection, understanding, and happiness.
 None of this matters to a narcissist unless they are getting some form of attention from it.

 The more time we spend with them, the more accustomed we become to them being around, the less we see our friends and family, and the harder it is to cope during their first of many manipulative silent treatments.

 7. Once we are unwittingly addicted to them.
 They change the game.
-They can start to show us their other side; just how toxic and hurtful they can genuinely be when they first do something because of the idealisation stage we are left wondering what happened and where they went, they will then twist and manipulate us some more.
-They love a good silent treatment claiming that we hurt their feelings, so we think it’s us and not them, we doubt ourselves and believe we did something to make them act that way towards us.
-If it weren’t for us, they wouldn’t have done that, which then makes us apologise and work harder to please them.
-We start to lower our boundaries and our standards to get that person we fell in love with back, while we give them more and more of us we slowly learn to accept less and less from them.
-Then if we wake from the trance they put us under, if they fear abandonment and that we may leave if they’ve not got a backup plan, they’ll pull us back in, with the idealisation stage again, the lies of those gestures and dates again.
-The so the cycle begins.
+They can start to show us their other side; just how toxic and hurtful they can genuinely be.
+When they first do something because of the idealisation stage, when they begin to devalue us, we are left wondering what happened and where they went, and what we did wrong, they will then twist and manipulate us some more.
+They love the silent treatment claiming that we hurt their feelings, so we think it’s us and not them, we doubt ourselves and believe we did something to make them act that way towards us.
+If it weren’t for us, they wouldn’t have done that, which then makes us apologise and work harder to please them, to get that person we fell in love with back.
+They raise our expectations in the start to lower our boundaries and our standards in the devaluation while we give them more and more of us, we slowly learn to accept less and less from them.
+Then if we wake from the trance they put us under if they fear abandonment, that we may leave if they’ve not got a backup plan, they’ll pull us back in, with the intermittent reinforcements of the idealisation stage again, the lies of those gestures and dates again.
+So the cycle begins.

 During devaluation, the phrases you may hear are.